Docs

 All surface types are available on all plans.

-Before you start: Go to Settings → Integrations → Widget to configure appearance and copy your API key.
+Before you start: Go to Settings → Integrations → Surfaces to configure appearance and copy your API key.

 A floating action button fixed to the bottom corner of every page.
 Clicking it opens a feedback overlay with a sentiment row first, optional text field second.